Poverty, graft test Kosovo ex-rebel's bid for third term

 "This old class of politician has been around for 15 years and had plenty of time to profit," said Muhamet Maqastena, a trader in the capital, Pristina.
 "It's time for them to go and let the young, educated people govern us."

-Valbona Bajraktari, a 37-year-old unemployed woman, said her expectations were not high.
-"The only thing I want is for them not to steal or to hire their aunts," she told Reuters.

-Fighting back, Thaci's government raised public sector wages, pensions and social welfare benefits two months ago by 25 percent.
-That directly affects 240,000 teachers, doctors, police officers, pensioners and others, and even more indirectly.
+Fighting back, Thaci's government raised public sector wages, pensions and social welfare benefits in March by 25 percent.
+That directly affects 240,000 people, and even more indirectly.

 He has promised to do the same every year if given a new four-year mandate.

-The next government, however, will face a challenge within weeks when a special European Union task force is expected to issue the findings of an investigation into allegations that Kosovo's guerrilla army harvested organs from Serb prisoners of war and sold them on the black market during a 1998-99 conflict.
+The next government will face a challenge within weeks when a special European Union task force is expected to issue the findings of an investigation into allegations Kosovo's guerrilla army harvested organs from Serb prisoners-of-war and sold them on the black market during a 1998-99 war.

 Thaci has dismissed the allegations as an outrage, a bid to tarnish the Kosovo Albanian fight for freedom that eventually won NATO air support.

-The West wants a court set up abroad to hear the case because of witness intimidation in Kosovo and a graft-riddled legal system.
+The West wants a court set up abroad to hear the case, fearing a fair trial in Kosovo is impossible due to witness intimidation and a legal system riddled with graft.
 That will require changes to the law and constitution.

-Thaci was one of the leaders of the Kosovo Liberation Army that took up arms in the late 1990s to break free from the repressive rule of Serbia under strongman Slobodan Milosevic.
+Thaci was one of the leaders of the Kosovo Liberation Army, which took up arms in the late 1990s to break free from the repressive rule of Serbia under then strongman Slobodan Milosevic.

+Even then, the growth is insufficient to create enough jobs to absorb the thousands of Albanians entering the workforce every year in what is Europe's youngest society.

-Opinion polls are not reliable, but they suggest that the PDK has a slight lead over the LDK, the Alliance for the Future of Kosovo (AAK) and the leftist Self-Determination party.
+"It's time for change, and the only thing on my mind is finding a job," said Igballe Imeraj, a student.
+Opinion polls are not reliable, but suggest the PDK has a slight lead over the LDK, the Alliance for the Future of Kosovo (AAK) and the leftist, often anti-establishment Self-Determination party.

-Haki Jashanica, a 56-year-old former teacher, said of Thaci's PDK: "If this party continues in the same vein, in terms of the economy and raising salaries, then it will be a pleasure to have them in power again."